spelunky-fyi/overlunky/docs/script-api.md

 - as_critterslime
 - as_crittersnail
 - as_crocman
+- as_crossbeam
 - as_crushtrap
+- as_cursedeffect
 - as_cursedpot
 - as_decorateddoor
+- as_decoregeneratingblock
+- as_destructiblebg
+- as_dmalienblast
+- as_dmspawning
 - as_door
 - as_drill
+- as_dustwallapep
 - as_eggplantminister
+- as_eggplantthrower
 - as_eggsac
+- as_eggshipcenterjetflame
 - as_eggshipdoor
 - as_eggshipdoors
 - as_elevator